Investment certificate: Product terms

 Depending on the financial institution, certificates can offer various term options.
 Some certificates can be very liquid allowing for frequent deposits and/or withdrawals without penalty.
 Other certificates may more closely match the typical rules of a certificate of deposit, allowing the investor to select a term length (typically between 3 months to 3 years) and earn a guaranteed interest rate.
 These certificates are flexible and allow add-on payments during the term or withdrawals up to a specified amount without a charge.
 There are also certificate products that feature an interest rate tied to the stock market, namely the S&P 500 index.
 While each certificate product has its own rules they all have one common factor, security of the investor's principal.

 Difference between an investment certificate and CD

 A certificate is an investment product, unlike a certificate of deposit (CD) offered by a banking institution.
 Being an investment product, it is not insured by the federal government or the Federal Deposit Insurance Corporation.
 Surrenders from a certificate, unlike a CD, must be reported to the Internal Revenue Service on the individual investor's tax returns.
 These surrenders would be shown on a 1099-R form for retirement accounts or a 1099-B for non-retirement accounts.
-Certificates also typically have lower surrender charges if the money is withdrawn early compared to CDs and feature a longer grace period between terms (generally between 14–16 days).
+Certificates also typically have lower surrender charges if the money is withdrawn early compared to CDs and feature a longer grace period between terms (generally between 14 and 16 days).
 (See: Certificate of deposit.)